Inappropriate concomitant medication prescribing remains one one of the major causes of protocol violations within clinical trials.

 CliniSafe undertook a survey of Investigators and revealed:

-67% of CRAs confirmed that they have experienced patients enrolled in error into studies due to prohibited medications with occasional to frequent occurrence.
+67% of CRAs confirmed that they have experienced patients enrolled in error into studies due to prohibited medications with occasional to frequent occurrence. | 92% of Investigators felt a quick and effective system to monitor concomitant medications would be beneficial to their practice. |

 Paper based delivery